-have always stated my support for a person’s choice – as I believe everyone should have that basic right (unless it impacts the greater good).
+I have always stated my support for a person’s choice – as I believe everyone should have that basic right (unless it impacts the greater good).
 It is timely we advise our community of our position on COVID risk management.
-These are strange times in which we live.
-I do not wish to be divisive but I do need to navigate the government directives with a steady compass and the best intentions to ensure we all travel safely.
+The emphasis is on managing any forecasted issue.

 To operate as a registered and accredited school, although we are independent, we must abide by the Australian Education Act and the NSW State legislation, managed by the NSW Education Standards Authority (NESA).